Chart Color Schemes

 Infrastructure

-Goondiwindi has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Goondiwindi has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified one major project that will likely impact this region: Goondiwindi Hydrogen, Yelarbon and Talwood water quality project, Queensland Southern Rez, and Queensland New South Wales Interconnector.
-These projects are expected to be particularly relevant.
+AreaSearch has identified one major project likely impacting this region: Goondiwindi Hydrogen, Yelarbon, Talwood water quality project, Queensland Southern Rez, and Queensland New South Wales Interconnector.

 Professional plan users can use the search below to filter and access additional projects.